Navarcos/plancia/README.md

   * username: `ncadmin@ncadmin.local`
   * passowrd: `ncadmin`

+## Create Skafos
+A Skafos is a kubernetes cluster managed by navarcos.
+In order to create a new Skafos select the "plus icon" (New Skafos) on the left sidebar.
+Fill out the form and wait a few seconds to see the new skafos.
+Click on the skafos to see additional info on its status and the resource inside it.

 ## Contributing
 Instructions on how to contribute to the project.
 Include a link to the contribution guidelines.